Treatment Options

 Stainless Steel (silver) Crowns

 A stainless steel crown is a prefabricated silver crown that covers the entire visible portion of the tooth.
 Stainless steel crowns (silver caps) are incredibly durable and the favored choice for restoring back teeth when a large portion of the tooth is lost due to extensive decay or a fracture.
-These crowns are durable enough to sustain normal biting forces and are usually well hidden as they are located in the back of the mouth.
+Dental crowns, the key to maintaining a healthy smile for our patients, exhibit remarkable durability, effectively withstanding normal biting forces. the back of the mouth., these crowns blend seamlessly with the patient’s natural dentition, ensuring both functionality and aesthetic appeal.

 Pulpotomy